shinyhealthtools/medmodr/README.md

 [![Platform](https://img.shields.io/badge/Platform-Web%20%7C%20Offline-lightgrey.svg)](https://shinyhealthtools.github.io/medmodr/)
 [![Version](https://img.shields.io/badge/Version-2.0-teal.svg)](https://github.com/shinyhealthtools/medmodr/releases)

+---

 ## About

-MedModr was developed by Mudasir Mohammed Ibrahim while balancing his work as a registered nurse at Tamale Teaching Hospital and his involvement in health research.
+MedModr was developed by **Mudasir Mohammed Ibrahim** while balancing his work as a registered nurse at Tamale Teaching Hospital and his involvement in health research.
 Through conducting studies, supervising research projects, and performing statistical analyses, he recognized the need for a user-friendly, accessible, and open-source tool for mediation, moderation, and conditional process analysis.

 MedModr was created to make advanced statistical methods easier to use for researchers, students, clinicians, and academics, particularly in resource-constrained settings.

 **MedModr** performs mediation, moderation, and conditional process analysis in the user's browser, ensuring complete privacy.

 The goal is to make the most commonly used PROCESS macro models accessible to the research community.
 Continuous development efforts will include other widely used models that are not yet in the app, ensuring that MedModr evolves to meet the growing needs of researchers and practitioners.

+---

 ## Offline Use